 What kind of gift can I leave to Age UK Plymouth?

 You can leave a specific sum of money or an item such as jewellery or a piece of art.
-Or you can leave a share in, or all of, what's left of the value of your estate after family and friends have been taken care of.
+Alternatively you can leave a share in, or all of, what's left of the value of your estate after family and loved ones have been taken care of.
 The advantage of leaving a share (also known as residuary gift) is that it remains the same over time, and you won't need to change your will to keep up with inflation.
+When discussing your will with a professional they may use the following terms: